Kyle of Lochalsh line: History

 The Strathpeffer Branch operated between 1885 and 1951.

 In 1933, the London, Midland and Scottish Railway introduced two named trains on the line, The Hebridean and The Lewisman.

-In July 1939 a landslide between Attadale and Stomeferry derailed an engine and six freight vans.
-The landslide was caused by recent heavy rains.
+In July 1939 a landslide between Attadale and Stomeferry, which was the result of earlier heavy rain, derailed an engine and six freight vans.

 In 1949 it was planned to relocate Lochluichart station to allow the flooding of the area by the Glascarnoch-Luichart-Torr Achilty hydroelectric scheme.
 On 3 May 1954 a new station was opened as Lochluichart.
 The deviation required about 2 mi on stone-pitched embankments and in rock cuttings, a 100 ft bridge over the River Conon and a 36 ft bridge.

 In the 1960s the line was listed to be closed under the Reshaping of British Railways report; however it was reprieved and services continued.

 In 1970, British Rail wanted to close the line when Ross and Cromarty council voted to create a new £460,000 ferry terminal at Ullapool (43 nmi from Stornoway) replacing that at Kyle of Lochalsh (71 nmi from Stornoway).
 In December 1971 it was reported that the costs of operating the line were £318,000 per annum, with revenue of £51,000 per annum, and the Secretary of State for Transport agreed that the line should close, but a spirited local campaign again succeeded in reversing this decision and keeping it open.